SiriusCraft/Vision-cse576_2016_UW/README.md

-# CSE576 Computer Vision at University of Washington 2016
-# CSE455 Computer Vision at University of Washington 2017
+# CSE576/455 Computer Vision at University of Washington